kemploe/NTP-Jadwal-Sholat-ESP8266-on-1.8-TFT-Display/README.md

     This is basically a NTP clock running on NodeMCU ESP8266 with Adafruit compatible 1.8" TFT SPI display.

-    Adding Jadwal Sholat (Salat Time) by requesting the table from https://api.myquran.com on a daily basis.
+    Adding Jadwal Sholat (Salat Time) by requesting it from https://api.myquran.com on a daily basis.

 2. Bill of Material (BOM)